About MeiLin Miranda

 I had a cardiac arrest and near death experience in 2006.
 I have this weird, probably congenital heart condition; every once in a while my heart decides to squeeze for no apparent reason.
 I'm okay now, but it's taken me a long while to get better and I still face challenges.

 My experiences struggling with my health and the resulting financial near-ruin were the basis for my tweet/prompt to Neil Gaiman that resulted in a story he wrote for the A Calendar of Tales project in 2013.
 I am November.

 I've written a bunch of books by now: the fantasy series An Intimate History of the Greater Kingdom, the online fantasy western serial Scryer's Gulch, and the shared-universe steampunk fantasy series The Drifting Isle Chronicles.
-My short fiction has appeared in the anthologies Allegories of the Tarot and Synchronic: 13 Tales of Time Travel.
+My short fiction has appeared in the anthologies Allegories of the Tarot, Synchronic: 13 Tales of Time Travel, and The Telepath Chronicles.
 I'm writing a bunch more.
 I hope you like reading them.